QingZhaoMU/LDA-regression/README.md

 # LDA-with-auxiliary-information
-I tried to incorporate auxiliary information (e.g. covariats, remote sensing data) into Latent Dirichlet Allocation models with different approaches.
+I incorporate covariates in Latent Dirichlet Allocation models through multinomial regressions.
-The work should include both simulations and case studies.
+The work includes both simulations and a case study of Alberta plants.